LinkedInLearning/github-actions-for-ci-cd-4375061/Ch03/03_03_ci_cd_for_software_packages/README.md

 ## Using the Exercise Files
-1. Create a new repo and upload the files for this lesson
+1. Create a new repo and upload the files for this lesson Note that the Java files need to be located in subdirectories.

+    Specifically, the file [HelloActions.java](./src/main/java/com/example/HelloActions.java) needs to have the following path:

+        ./src/main/java/com/example/HelloActions.java

+    And the file [HelloActionsTest.java](./src/test/java/com/example/HelloActionsTest.java) needs to have the following path:

+        ./src/test/java/com/example/HelloActionsTest.java

 1. Edit the [pom.xml](./pom.xml).

         Completing this step is key to having the workflow run properly!